 I also consider using a prescription cream for demodex mites.
 I really think they are part of the process that stimulates sebaceous gland growth, though that is not proven scientifically.

-In the past, I used permethrin cream.
+In the past, I used permethrin cream applied nightly for a week every month to control demodex in place of Retinol.
+This is an off-label use and I discuss the topic for information only.
 Now, we have the new Soolantra Cream that has recently been approved for treating demodex mites in rosacea.
-Benzoyl peroxides may also help with demodex.
+Discuss prescription medicines with your treating physician.

 What diet that may help fight inflammatory skin conditions like rosacea?

 I always recommend dietary changes because I see less sebaceous hyperplasia papules in people who eat a very healthy diet.
-That means less rich foods and more vegetables.
-A summary of my recommendations can be found in my free ebook on Healthy Eating.
+That means fewer rich foods and more vegetables.
+A summary of my recommendations can be found in my free eBook on Healthy Eating which can be found on my free skin health eBook page.

 What are the best cosmetic procedures to treat sebaceous hyperplasia?

 In fair-skinned patients, if appropriate, I recommend a series of IPL treatments because IPL helps with rosacea.
+It may reduce demodex mite populations.
 In my experience, it can even reduce the appearance of sebaceous hyperplasia papules.
-(This is my observation, though it’s hard to understand why it works.)
+(This is my observation, though it's hard to understand why it works.)

 I also treat the existing sebaceous hyperplasia papules as they arise.
-My treatment preference is electrocautery with a low current and fine, epilating needle.
+My treatment preference is electrocautery with a low current and a fine epilating needle attachment.
 I find it works beautifully, does not leave marks and shrinks the charming and exuberant sebaceous lobules such that they are barely visible.

 Cynthia Bailey MD, Dermatologist